 When it comes to ESG pressures, the need has just grown bigger and the resources have gotten smaller.
-That’s the one-sentence assessment of the first half of 2020.
+That’s the one-sentence assessment for 2020.

 During a time of unprecedented challenges and swirling priorities, companies both big and small face substantial pressures to improve disclosures and practices within environmental, social and governance dimensions.
 But with a recession of undetermined length at hand, it’s more important than ever to have a playbook that emphasizes early wins, effective pacing and sharp priority setting to identify highest-return ESG actions.

-ESG pressures have only increased with the enormous disruptions of the first half of 2020.
+ESG pressures have only increased with the enormous disruptions of 2020.
 They challenge many organizations’ already limited resources, and are also being viewed externally as a test of a company’s ESG resiliency.
 ESG is more important than ever, yet very few companies can afford dedicated sustainability teams to complete ESG Reports, sort through reporting frameworks, complete myriad surveys, and deliver compelling stakeholder-specific ESG narratives.